1. Information we collect

 To improve class experience

-You also consent to NewCampus providing this personally identifiable information for users to identify Colearners attending the same class.
-It is your responsibility when you attend a class to confirm what uses the Class Host will make of your personally identifiable information.
-NewCampus does not control these uses by Class Host.
+You also consent to NewCampus providing this personally identifiable information for users to identify Learners attending the same class.
+It is your responsibility when you attend a class to confirm what uses the Coach will make of your personally identifiable information.
+NewCampus does not control these uses by Coaches.

-As noted above, it is your responsibility to review the Class Host's personal policy in connection with all NewCampus Class Content and decide whether or not you want to provide such content.
+As noted above, it is your responsibility to review the Class Coach's personal policy in connection with all NewCampus Class Content and decide whether or not you want to provide such content.

 To improve Site performance and deliver marketing